What Percent Of Customers Leave Reviews

 • Support guest submissions for verified buyers without forcing account creation.

-Connect to Growave: our Reviews & UGC product supports one-click review collection and easy photo/video uploads, which reduces friction and increases participation.
-Learn how to collect social reviews and UGC with features that make submission easy and visual (collect social reviews and UGC).
+Connect to Growave: our Reviews & UGC product supports one-click review collection and easy photo/video uploads.
+Learn how to collect social reviews and UGC.

 Ask At The Right Time

-• Post-delivery window: wait until customers have had time to experience the product—often 5–14 days depending on product complexity.
+• Post-delivery window: Wait 5–14 days depending on product complexity.

-• Event-based triggers: for consumables, trigger after the first refill or use; for apparel, trigger after a wash cycle or first wear.
+• Event-based triggers: Trigger after the first refill or use for consumables.

-• Multi-touch approach: send an initial, friendly reminder and a follow-up if no response—don’t spam.
+• Multi-touch approach: Send an initial reminder and a single follow-up.

 Use Personalized, Benefit-Focused Requests